ecotable/geocoder-france_adresse_gouv/README.md

 result.coordinates # [48.851053, 2.402358]
 ```

+### Accepted options

+All options advertised in the [adresse API website](https://geo.api.gouv.fr/adresse) should work, namely :

+- use `limit` to limit the number of results returned by the API
+- use `autocomplete: false` to disable autocomplete-specific processing
+- use `lat` and `long` to give a geographical priority to the search
+- use `type` ton only search for a specific type (housenumber / street / locality / municipality)
+- use `postcode` or `citycode` to restrict search to a specific postcode / citycode

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).